 I often get Christmas cards, emails and messages from my students, past and present.
 They mean well, but unfortunately too many of the season’s greetings get addressed to Christ, instead of Chris or Christian.

-To Christ, merry Christmas!
+To Christ, marry Christmas!

-Being the son of God is a lot to live up to.
+I never found out who the ‘Christmas’ chick I was supposed to marry was, but I can tell you that being the son of God is a lot to live up to.

 Almost every educational facility from kindergartens to universities and training schools have special events to mark Christmas.
 These usually take the form of a student performance.
 Last year at Xiangtan University, the drama club did a Shakespeare production.
 Juliet came out wearing a beautiful long, white dress, promptly tripped over it, face-planted, and gave herself a nosebleed.
 Romeo & Juliet never had so many laughs.

 Spending Christmas away from home is always difficult.
 Of course, I miss people.
 But I have to work, and this is the life I chose, so all I can do is push those thoughts to the back of my head and get on with it.
 Luckily, we have a tight foreign community here in Changsha.
 Brits, Americans, French, Canadians, Germans, Poles, Danes, Swedes, Australians.
 We are all foreign to each other, but united in the fact that we are not Chinese.
 The Chinese rarely discriminate between nationalities (except the Japanese).
 To them its simple.
 You are either Chinese or foreign.
 A common Mandarin word for ‘foreigner’ is laowai.
 The etymology is complex, but tellingly, literally translated it means ‘always’ and ‘outsider.’